 Once you’ve mastered the basics, you can think about adjusting your caloric intake if you have weight loss goals, but for now, if you’re looking to make the switch, it’s as easy as changing the way you shop for your food.

 Looking for more guidance?
 Or want to learn the exact process I teach my clients?
-Then sign up for my 10-day Challenge and learn how to make eating clean part of your healthy lifestyle or check out my FREE 15 page “NuTRISHous” E-book full of Clean Eating Recipes you can prepare for your family!
+Then sign up for my “Ditch The Junk” Done-For-You Guide and learn how to make eating clean part of your healthy lifestyle or check out my FREE 15 page “NuTRISHous” E-book full of Healthy Recipes you can prepare for your family!

 Some simple rules of thumb as to what constitutes “clean food” are:

 - Avoid foods with boxes, bags or tags…if it has a mascot or commercial to explain it, it’s not considered clean.